 UW-Madison is a participant in the InCommon Certificate Service, which entitles campus staff to unlimited server (SSL) certificates at no cost.
 The InCommon certificate service is paid for and managed by IT Security.

-Please note, the Office of Cybersecurity can issue certificates for only those servers under the wisc.edu, wisconsin.edu, and uwsa.edu domains.
-It is possible that the Office of Cybersecurity can issue certificates for other domains if UW-Madison is the administrative manager for that domain.
-Please contact the Office of Cybersecurity to discuss.
-Alternatively, certificates can be purchased directly from another commercial certificate authority, or for auto-renewing certificates for free with a service like LetsEncrypt or the AWS Certificate Manager, for example.
+Please note, the default is to issue certificates for only those servers under the wisc.edu, wisconsin.edu, and uwsa.edu domain names.
+We can go through the DCV (Domain Control Validation) process to issue certificates for other domains if UW Madison is the administrative manager for that domain.
+Please contact email@example.com to discuss.
+Alternatively, certificates can be purchased directly from Comodo, another commercial certificate authority, or for auto-renewing certificates for free with a service like LetsEncrypt or the AWS Certificate Manager, for example.

 SSL Certificate Ordering Information